zabracks/SmartThings_Hub-Based_TP-Link-Plugs-Switches-Bulbs/README.md

 Two versions of TP-Link to Smart Things Integraion now exist:

 a.
-Hub-Based TP-Link to Smart Things Integraion:  The Hub-based version that requires an always on Hub device (bridge).
+Cloud-Based TP-Link to Smart Things Integraion: This new version that relies on the TP-Link Kasa cloud.
 Attributes:

-   1) Requires user-configured (PC, Android, Raspberry) Hub with node.js and server script.
+    Reliant on TP-Link cloud (and the continued availabilty of same).
-   2) Does not require a token captured from the TP-Link cloud.
+    Must have TP-Link account.
-   3) Manual device installation and setting static IP addresses.
+    Simpler setup.
+Install Service Manager and applicable device handlers.
+Runs service Manager.

 b.
-Cloud-Based TP-Link to Smart Things Integraion:  The new version (currently in Beta) that relies on the TP-Link Kasa cloud.
+Hub-Based TP-Link to Smart Things Integraion: The previous Hub-based version that requires an always on Hub device (bridge).
 Attributes:

-   1) Reliant on TP-Link cloud (and the continued availabilty of same).
+    Requires user-configured (PC, Android, Raspberry) Hub with node.js and server script.
-   2) Must have TP-Link account.
+    Does not require a token captured from the TP-Link cloud.
-   3) Simpler setup.
-Install Service Manager and applicable device handlers.
-Runs service Manager.
+    Manual device installation and setting static IP addresses.

 # Hub-Based Pre-requisites:
 -  bridge device running node.js and the TP-LinkServer applet.
 This device must be on continuously with th program running.
 Examples of devices: